Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, Thullanandā bhikkhunī created conflicts, and the sangha carried out a formal act according to dhamma and vinaya against her.
 When the formal act was finished, she resentfully and unreasonably slandered the sangha, and said: “The noble sangha follows desire, aversion, fear, and delusion.
 The sangha is relying on desire, aversion, fear, and delusion.
 For this reason they criticize me.
 This matter isn’t settled according to dhamma.”
 The bhikkhunīs admonished her: “Venerable, don’t slander the sangha unreasonably.
 The sangha doesn’t follow desire, aversion, fear, and delusion.
 The sangha doesn’t rely on desire, aversion, fear, and delusion to settle this matter not in accordance with dhamma.”
 When she was admonished like this a second and a third time, she didn’t stop.
 For this reason, the bhikkhunīs spoke with Mahāpajāpatī, and she went and informed the World-honored One of this matter.
 The Buddha said:

 Preliminary Ruling